Change a hearing date (adjournment)

 - submit an Adjournment application form, clearly stating the reasons and providing supporting documents

 - ask the other parties if they consent to the change of date.
-If they do, ask them to give us written confirmation or complete a Request for consent to an adjournment form and return it to us immediately by email or fax.
+If they do, ask them to give us written confirmation or complete a Request for consent to an adjournment form and return it to us immediately by email.

 Do not assume the date has changed.
 Your hearing will go ahead as originally planned, unless we contact you to confirm a new date and time.